kodecocodes/SC_CaioZullo/For Instructor/Video 01 - Introduction/script.md

 ## Demo (game-of-life-slides.key)

 [Slide 01]
-In this screencast, we're going to start practicing right away with our first Swift Code Kata: The Game of Life!
+In this screencast, we're going to start practicing right away with our first Swift Code Kata based on the Game of Life!

 [Slide 02]
 The Game of life is played in a 2D grid where each cell can be in one of two possible states: either alive, or dead.

-[Slide 03]
-You can populate the initial pattern by selecting which cells will be alive or dead.

 [Slide 04]
+You populate the grid with an initial state, and then each "tick" you apply some rules to see what happens next.

-At each "tick" in time, every cell interacts with its eight neighbours, which are the cells that are horizontally, vertically, or diagonally adjacent, and then the next generation of cells is calculated by these four rules:
+The way it works, is in each "tick" every cell interacts with its eight neighbours, which are the cells that are horizontally, vertically, or diagonally adjacent, and then the next generation of cells is calculated by four rules.

 [Slide 05]
-- Any live cell with fewer than two live neighbours dies, as if caused by underpopulation.
+Rule #1 is underpopulation.
+Any live cell with fewer than two live neighbours dies, as if caused by underpopulation.

 [Slide 06]
-- Any live cell with two or three live neighbours lives on to the next generation.
+Rule #2 is status quo.
+Any live cell with two or three live neighbours lives on to the next generation.

 [Slide 07]
-- Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.
+Rule #3 is overpopulation.
+Any live cell with more than three live neighbours dies, as if by overpopulation.

 [Slide 08]
-- Any live cell with more than three live neighbours dies, as if by overpopulation.
+Rule #4 is reproduction.
+Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

+[Slide 08]
-In every "tick" in time, the above rules should be applied simultaneously to every cell and the process can be repeated indefinitely to create new generations.
+In every "tick" in time, these 4 rules should be applied simultaneously to every cell and the process can be repeated indefinitely to create new generations.

 ## Talking Head

 So basically, that's a Swift Code Kata.
-It's a challenge to implement that algorithm.
+It's a challenge to implement the Game of Life, starting with this simple function.
 But there's more.

 Often, you can help improve your skills in your Swift Code Katas by setting up constraints to your practice.
 For example, have you ever tried to write code without `if` statements?
 Well, you definitely can!
 Have you ever tried to write code without using the `var` keyword?
 That can be great to improve your functional programming skills!
 Have you ever seen a karate master fighting with one hand tied?
 Cool, right?!